-- Port and loop pricing with no charge for Class of Service (CoS).
-This gives you the most flexibility, with access to all Classes of Service at no extra charge.
+- Maximum Flexibility, Maximum Simplicity — Port and loop pricing are set with no charge for CoS.
+This gives you the most flexibility with access to all types of CoS at no extra charge.

-- Port and loop pricing, plus a different price for each different level of CoS, based on the bandwidth allocated for each CoS.
-There is nothing wrong with this approach.
-Just understand if you increase your bandwidth allocation for a higher priced CoS (e.g. VoIP), your monthly cost will increase.
+- Maximum Performance, Lowest Cost — Port and loop pricing set, plus a different price for each different level of CoS, based on the bandwidth allocated for each CoS.
+There is nothing wrong with this approach, but it is complicated.
+If you increase your bandwidth allocation for a higher-priced CoS, monthly costs will increase.

-- Port and loop pricing, plus a single CoS price.
-This is basically option 1, plus a fixed fee for Class of Service, without regard to how you allocate the different CoS levels.
+- Less Flexibility, Maximum Simplicity — Port and loop pricing set plus a single CoS price.
+This is option one with a fixed fee for CoS regardless of how you allocate the different CoS levels.

-Understand that international MPLS prices may also include a line item for “International Bandwidth” which reserves your contracted amount of bandwidth “across the pond” so to speak.
-By the same token, other carriers will bundle this charge amongst the other charges in their quotation.
+Keep in mind pricing for international MPLS may also include a line item for “International Bandwidth.”
+This item reserves your contracted amount of trans-oceanic bandwidth.
+Some carriers will bundle this charge amongst the other charges in their quotation.

 Global Backbone Construction: Much to Consider

 As you can see, deciding on a privately managed backbone involves considering many different options.
 There are the MPLS service options not to mention the many different alternative backbones as well.
 Make a mistake, and you can find yourself locked into a contract for the next several years suffering a network that’s costly and inadequate for your needs.
 In short, choose wisely.
 If we can help shortcut the process, you know how to reach us.